 As I always share, I find peace on three things.
-Those are: listening to a favorite country music while seated on a window seat during long bus rides, gazing at a sunset or a starry night as the cold, gentle breeze touches my skin, and staring through the horizon with a white beach on the foreground and green massifs with a blue sky on the backdrop.
+Those are: listening to a favorite country music while seated next to a window during long bus rides; gazing at a sunset or a starry night as the cold, gentle breeze gives me a comforting chill; and staring through the horizon with a white beach on the foreground and green massifs with a blue sky on the backdrop.

 With my unending search for peace, I found Concepcion, a small town in Iloilo that hides a beautiful gem.
 The Bulobadiangan, Agho, and Pan de Azucar Islands are the town’s precious possessions.
-While looking at the photos on the internet, I can say that the three islands would perfectly fit the two of my requirements.
+While looking at the photos on the web, I can say that the three islands would perfectly fit the two of my requirements.
 That, however, will depend on the vantage point and the weather conditions.

 Upon hearing about Concepcion, it suddenly rose to my long list of places to visit within 2017.